7 min read

 - #1671 - Mesos will now use the hostname given by the --hostname parameter to communicate with Marathon.

 - #1926 - Our leader proxy code used buffered IO without intermediate flushing which did not play well with streaming events from our /v2/events endpoint.

 - #1877 - Marathon will now exit on startup failures instead of continuing to run without being able to answer requests.
 For example: Marathon will now exit if the specified http port is already in use.

 The latest Jetty servlet engine is used in this version of Marathon.
 Jetty 9 has a completely overhauled I/O layer, Servlet API 3.0, SPDY/3 and WebSocket support.

 As part of the Jetty 9 update, the SSE support for /v2/events has been improved.
 The event name event: event-name is added to every data: json entry for easier filtering and handling.

 Play JSON everywhere

 We finished our transition from Jackson JSON serialization to Play JSON.
 Play JSON provides a type-safe interface, which make it easier to write correct code.

-is available on Github.
+The detailed changelog is available on Github.
 Please note that we recommend using Marathon 0.11.0 with Mesos 0.23.0.